numberplates/plateit-generator-docs/README.md

 An internet browser with support for ECMAScript 2017.

+Alternatively it can [run on a server](server.md) with Node version 10 and above.

 ## History

-Previous versions of Plateit rendered image previews on the server side.
+Previous versions of Plateit rendered image previews exclusively on the server side.
 This worked well for consistency, however, unavoidable network latency meant that sometimes the wait times for number plate previews were lengthier than ideal for customers.

 Nowadays, modern browsers are consistent, so we can safely render number plate previews on the client side using Javascript.
 This eliminates the cross-sever network latency.
 In other words, it's **FAST**!